tsunami416604/azure-docs.hu-hu/articles/azure-monitor/platform/alerts-metric-create-templates.md

                 "description": "The number of unhealthy periods to alert on (must be lower or equal to numberOfEvaluationPeriods)."
             }
         },
+    "ignoreDataBefore": {
+            "type": "string",
+            "defaultValue": "",
+            "metadata": {
+                "description": "Use this option to set the date from which to start learning the metric historical data and calculate the dynamic thresholds (in ISO8601 format, e.g. '2019-12-31T22:00:00Z')."
+            }
+        },
         "timeAggregation": {
             "type": "string",
             "defaultValue": "Average",